Mrs A Mackey (Head of Department)

 Research and fieldwork is essential for each unit of study.

-At A2, both written papers are 2 hours in duration with a mix of structured questions, data response and two essay questions.
+At A2, both written papers are a mix of structured questions, data response and two essay questions.
 Finally, a 3000-4000 word Independent Investigation will be undertaken.
-This is a non-exam assessment but accounts for 20% of the qualification.

-Entry Requirements: Pupils require a minimum of 5A*- C grades at GCSE and at least a C grade in Maths and English.
+Pupils require at least a C grade in GCSE Geography, Maths and English.